-Efficiency Scenario
+Efficiency scenario

-In the efficiency scenario, efficient fans with BLDC motors gradually enter the market, gaining 20% of market share starting in 2012.
-The market reaches saturation in 2017 when 100% of fans sold are assumed to be efficient.
-The unit energy consumption (UEC) for efficient fans is assumed to be constant throughout the forecast period.
-We evaluate energy savings potentials in 2016, 2020, and 2030.
-Table 5 shows the results of the energy savings potential analysis, and Figure 3 shows the corresponding CO_2 emission results.
+In the efficiency scenario, efficient fans with BLDC motors gradually enter the market, gaining 20 % of market share starting in 2012.
+The market reaches saturation in 2017 when 100 % of fans sold are assumed to be efficient.
+The UEC for efficient fans is assumed to be constant throughout the forecast period.
+We evaluate energy saving potentials in 2016, 2020, and 2030.
+Table 7. shows the results of the energy saving potential analysis, and Fig. 3 shows the corresponding CO_2 emission results.
 India represents almost half of the potential electricity savings and CO_2 emission mitigation potential in the economies covered in this analysis.